firepress-org/thinking-like-an-editor-content/genevieve-dubois/posts-pages/publish-your-first-post-not-formatted.md

-Getting Started
+Formatting your content
-Ghost uses something called Markdown for writing.
-Essentially, it's a shorthand way to manage your post formatting as you write!
+Markdown is a very simple formatting syntax for you content.
+Think about the looks these elements: headers, bold, bulleted lists, link, inserting a picture, etc. It was originally designed to be an easy alternative to HTML.
+It allows everyone to publish web pages with no HTML experience.

-Writing in Markdown is really easy.
 In the left hand panel of Ghost, you simply write as you normally would.
 Where appropriate, you can use shortcuts to style your content.
-For example, a list:

 Bold, italic